Another Battery Replacement Option for AN/PSS-11 Detectors

-Early in my working career, I had the good fortune to work for a prime defense electronics company.
-I was not only able to work on infrared imaging (night vision) and metalllic mine detectors, I was selected to work on R&D of a non-metallic mine detector and a radio-remote-control system for jeep-mounted mine detectors.
+Early in my working career, I had the good fortune to work for a prime defense contracor providing electronic devices and systems for the U.S. military.
+Most of my work dealt with infrared imaging (night vision) devices and metalllic mine detectors.
+I worked on several R&D projects including IR image converters, a non-metallic mine detector and a radio-remote-control system for jeep-mounted mine detectors.
 That was high tech work for the late 1960s.
-Eventually, I was promoted to my first job as a supervisor.
+In the early 1970s, I was promoted to my first job as a supervisor.
 It was production supervisor for AN/PSS-11 mine detectors.
 I guess that is why I have a soft spot in my heart for mine detectors.

-A collegue, David Ison, came across an AN/PSS-11 detector at a flea market and presented it to me.
-I was looking at one for the first time in well over thirty years.
+Many years and several jobs later a collegue, David Ison, picked up an AN/PSS-11 detector at a flea market and presented it to me.
+I found myself looking at one of those babies for the first time in well over thirty years.
 It was in the original carrying case and appeared to be in excellent condition except that the battery cap was missing.
 The cap provides the positive case contact for the original battery in addition to securing the battery in the electronics compartment.
 The battery itself, however, proved to be a bigger problem than the missing cap.
-The original 10.4 Volt, BA-1389/U mercury battery is non-rechargeable and no longer commercially available.
-Do not let that stop you from putting one of these fine metal detectors back in service.
+One of the original 10.4 Volt, BA-1389/U mercury batteries was still in the case.
+It was dead, of course.
+Those batteries are non-rechargeable and no longer commercially available.
+Do not let that stop you from putting one of these historic metal detectors back in service.